moconnor16/Projects/README.md

 This repo contains my undergraduate thesis and a personal sports data analytics project.

+The full thesis and associated code can be accessed directly below.
+To view the full sports data analytics project you can download the R Quarto file and associated data file.

 ## 📘 Thesis
 - [Thesis PDF](Projects/Thesis/Thesis%20-Mark%20O'Connor.pdf)
 - [Code: fyp-diabetes.qmd](Projects/Thesis/fyp%20diabetes.qmd)